kumaeki/MyAZ400/Topic08.md

 ## Question 8

-You need to create deployment 􀂦les for an Azure Kubernetes Service (AKS) cluster.
+You need to create deployment files for an Azure Kubernetes Service (AKS) cluster.
 The deployments must meet the provisioning storage requirements shown in the following table.

 | deployment  | Requirement                                                             |
 | ----------- | ----------------------------------------------------------------------- |